The Key West Extension

 After struggling for two decades, one of the railroad industry's most celebrated accomplishments was destroyed by the Labor Day Hurricane of 1935.

-At the time the FEC was bankrupt and could not afford repairs to the line.
-As a result, the property was sold to the state of Florida, which subsequently turned the former railbed into a major roadway
+The then-bankrupt FEC could not afford repairs to the line and, as a result, the property was sold to the state of Florida, which converted the former railbed into Keys' first highway.

-What became known as the Overseas Highway (U.S. 1), the route still serves Key West today albeit the former rail bridges no longer carry vehicle traffic.
+What became the Overseas Highway (U.S. 1), the route still serves Key West today albeit the former rail bridges no longer carry vehicle traffic.

-It is always fun to daydream over what could have been with the Key West Extension.
-There is no question that if the line was still active it would be an incredible tourist attraction drawing thousands annually to Florida's popular southern beaches.
+It is always fun to daydream what could have been with the Key West Extension.
+There is no question if the line was still active it would be an incredible tourist attraction drawing thousands annually.

 Henry Flagler began his rail empire in 1885 when he acquired a rickety, 36-mile narrow-gauge property known as the Jacksonville, St. Augustine & Halifax River Railway (JStA&HR).